Nic Naitanui: 2009–2015: Early career

-Naitanui was taken at pick No. 2 overall in the 2008 AFL Draft by the West Coast Eagles.
+Naitanui was taken at pick No. 2 overall in the 2008 AFL draft by the West Coast Eagles.
 As a highly rated future player by John Worsfold, Naitanui was given the number 9 guernsey, becoming the first West Coast Eagles player to wear the number since Brownlow Medalist and former captain Ben Cousins left the club at the end of the 2007 season.
 His first game at the senior level was on 13 June 2009 when he was named to play against Richmond in game 12 of the 2009 season.

 His career suffered a setback, however, during pre-season training when he experienced knee soreness and had precautionary surgery.

 Naitanui impressed enough in the WAFL in a game where he accumulated 15 possessions, 21 hit-outs, 4 goals and a spectacular mark, to earn his selection in the round 12 against Richmond at Etihad Stadium.

 His debut game impressed many, demonstrating his athletic ability with another spectacular mark as well as 3 kicks, 8 handballs, 3 marks and 7 hitouts.
 In his second game against premiers Hawthorn at Subiaco, Naitanui was quiet for the first three-quarters but dazzled in the fourth, kicking three goals and leading his team to a come-from-behind win.

 Naitanui was honoured with a nomination for the AFL Rising Star in round 4, 2010 in the West Coast Eagles win over the Essendon Bombers, a match where Naitanui dominated with 13 disposals, 5 tackles and 17 hitouts.
 Naitanui took out the West Coast's Rookie of the Year Award for the 2010 Season and finished fifth in the 2010 Club Champion Award.

 In March 2012, a viral video of Naitanui performing a slam dunk at a Perth Wildcats basketball game received over 100,000 views on YouTube.

 On 17 September 2012 Naitanui earned his first All Australian Team nomination being named as the starting Ruckman.

 On the Friday Night game against North Melbourne in round 8, 2013, Naitanui took a memorable pack mark 30m out with seconds left on the clock.
 He proceeded to kick a goal after the siren to win the game by 2 points, becoming the 35th AFL player to do so.

 Naitanui played his 100th AFL game in round 13, 2014, against the Gold Coast Suns.
 West Coast won by three points.

+In 2015 - after a strong season - Naitanui was named in the initial All Australian squad of 40.